 Trimethylglycine (TMG) is a betaine molecule, and the first betaine to be discovered as a component of beetroot sugars but later found to be a component of the body under standard conditions.
 It is simply the Glycine molecule with three additional methyl groups added to it, which gives the name of trimethyl- (three methyl groups) glycine.

 Due to its origin, the terms trimethylglycine and betaine are commonly used interchangeably despite betaine technically being a category of molecules of which TMG belongs to.
 For the purpose of this article the terms will be used interchangeably, and if betaine (as a category of molecules) or any specific betaine molecule that is not trimethylglycine is referred to it will be made note of.

 Trimethylglycine (TMG) is molecule in the 'betaine' class of molecules.
-It was the first discovered betaine and the entire category of betaine was named after its initial source (beets), and due to this this molecule is commonly (but incorrectly) referred to as betaine itself; it can correctly be referred to as 'glycine betaine' though
+It was the first discovered betaine and the entire category of betaine was named after its initial source (beets).
+Due to this the molecule is commonly referred to as betaine. (the more technically correct, but less common name for TMG is 'glycine betaine')

 The term 'betaine' refers to any molecule with a cationic (positively charged) group not bearing any free hydrogens (in the case of TMG, this is the nitrogenous ammonium group) connected to an anionic (negatively charged) group.
 TMG has the amino acid Glycine as the negatively charged functional group, and on the nitrogen of glycine (which forms the core of the ammonium group) are three methyl groups; hence the name trimethylglycine.